jrc9designstudio/statamic-video-embed/readme.md

 ```

 ### Responsive Videos?
-In short, this is your responsablity as this addon takes the philsophy of Statamic, the html, css and javascript is yours and this addon only caculates the video urls for you.
+In short, this addon takes the philsophy of Statamic; the html, css and javascript is yours, and this addon only calculates the video urls for you.
+This will be your responsibility to make the videos responsive.

 If you are using Bootstrap you can use the example above.
-For more information see the [Bootstrap 3 documentation](http://getbootstrap.com/components/#responsive-embed) or [Bootstrap 4 documentation](https://v4-alpha.getbootstrap.com/utilities/responsive-helpers/).
-If you are working with your own css you can implement this yourself.
+For more information see [Bootstrap 3 documentation](http://getbootstrap.com/components/#responsive-embed) or [Bootstrap 4 documentation](https://v4-alpha.getbootstrap.com/utilities/responsive-helpers/).
+If you are working with your own css, you can implement this yourself.
 [CSS Tricks has a good guide](https://css-tricks.com/NetMag/FluidWidthVideo/Article-FluidWidthVideo.php) if you need help getting started.

-If you really want a simple tag that does it all for you you can create your own using the API, or use the [Bootstrap Video Embed addon](https://github.com/jrc9designstudio/statamic-bootstrap-video-embed) in conjunction with this addon.
+If you really want a simple tag that does it all for you, you can create your own tag using the API, or use [Bootstrap Video Embed addon](https://github.com/jrc9designstudio/statamic-bootstrap-video-embed) in conjunction with this addon.

 ### Extra Modifiers
 - Returns a link to the video on the orginal platform: `{{ video:url | video_embed:link }}`